isaaclyman/pooty/README.md

 `Pooty.utility.check(var, [string], string)`: Accepts a variable, an array of `typeof` strings, and a function signature as a string.
 Asserts that the variable type matches at least one of the `typeof` strings, and throws an error if it doesn't.
 Uses the function signature as part of the error message.
 Use this to implement type safety in your app.

+`Pooty.utility.sameClass(object Obj1, object Obj2)`: Compares two objects to see if they have *exactly the same* keys and structure.
+Does not compare values.
+Returns `true` if they have the same keys and structure, and `false` if they do not.

 # TO DO

 The following things are not yet implemented in Pooty: